pedrocassioamorim/pedrocassioamorim/README.md

   - Problem-Solving: Strong analytical skills to identify and resolve complex technical issues efficiently.

   - Collaboration: Proven ability to work effectively in cross-functional and multicultural teams.

-  - Collaboration: Proven ability to work effectively in cross-functional and multicultural teams.

   - Adaptability: Experience working in diverse international environments, enhancing my adaptability and problem-solving skills.